ShaileshRawat1403/docs/technical-business-analysis/business-process-mapping.md

 # Business Process Mapping

 ## Overview
-This guide explains how to visualize workflows to identify gaps and streamline operations.
+You'll visualize workflows to identify gaps and streamline operations.

 ## Why It Matters
 Process mapping reveals inefficiencies and improves communication across teams by providing a shared reference.